 Where operational requirements make it necessary, the Employer may make temporary appointments pending the posting procedure and consideration of internal candidates pursuant to Clause 12.1 above.
+Internal employees appointed must have the knowledge, skills and abilities for the temporary appointment or have similar and relevant qualifications.
 An appointment may be extended by mutual agreement between the parties.